Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 ## Update code

 Most of the bulk operations occur in `BulkExecutorService`.
-Each operation is in their own class file:
+Each operation is in its own class file:

 - `BulkUpdateOperation`